Chapel Hill, NC

 Academic background: Finance, UNC-Wilmington

 The UNC Master of Accounting Program gave him the technical skills he needed to master auditing, data analytics, and more.
 It also gave him outstanding opportunities to build his network and connect with public accounting firms.
-Stephen said, “In the online MAC program, I met so many people with so many different experiences, from entry level all the way to executive level.”
+“In the online MAC program, I met so many people with so many different experiences, from entry level all the way to executive level,” he says

-Working with the Career Services team, one of those connections helped Stephen land in a risk advisory position at DHG, a role that allow him to leverage both his industry experience and his newly acquired skills.
-Now, recently promoted to a role as a Senior Consultant, he helps some of the nation’s largest financial institutions audit the controls and transformations of their critical data and, in turn, limit reputational risk.
+Working with the Career Services team, one of those connections helped Stephen land in a risk advisory position at DHG, a role where he leveraged both his industry experience and his newly acquired skills.
+Now, recently promoted to a role as a senior consultant, he helps some of the U.S.’s largest financial institutions audit the controls and transformations of their critical data and, in turn, limit reputational risk.

 Supervisor, Management Consulting